geekyAbhijeetSr/geekyAbhijeetSr/README.md

 # Namaste 🙏️, I'm Abhijeet

 A passionate self taught full-stack engineer, looking to solve real world problems.
-Expertise in Javascript, React, NodeJs, Express, MongoDB and mongoose.
-I really like to learn something new, reading books, listening audiobooks and podcasts.
+Expertise in Javascript, React, NodeJs, Express, MongoDB and mongoose with good practices.
+I really like to learn something new, reading books and listening to podcasts.
 Also a huge interest in investing, love to learn about it too.

 ## 🛠️ My Tools:
 Front-End Stack->